phylum-dev/documentation/docs/integrations/github_app.md

 ![GitHub app PR comment link to project](https://raw.githubusercontent.com/phylum-dev/documentation/main/assets/gh_app_view_project_link.png)

 That will provide results and details for individual package issues.
-Each issue can be reviewed and suppressed if it is found to be a false positive, irrelevant, or otherwise acceptable to proceed:
+Each issue can be reviewed and the entire package suppressed if all issues within it are found to be false positive, irrelevant, or otherwise acceptable to proceed:

 ![Phylum app issue suppression](https://raw.githubusercontent.com/phylum-dev/documentation/main/assets/issue_suppression.png)